huaca pucllana portrait

 Usually, these bricks have a trim level of deterioration, so restorers constantly work on their replacement.
 They even explain to visitors how the workers made the bricks.
 Fortunately, it rarely rains in the capital, which is one of the reasons this pyramid has remained standing.

 One of the site’s main attractions is the different tombs discovered.
-Thanks to the archaeologists who continue exploring, secrets are still being found in the area today.
+Thanks to the archaeologists who continue exploring, they still find secrets in the area today.
 Don’t forget that the best time to visit Lima and the Huaca Pucllana is during the dry season, which runs from May to October.
-During these months, the chances of rain are lower and temperatures are warmer, making it more comfortable to visit the archaeological site.
+During these months, it rains less and the weather is warmer.
+This makes it more pleasant to visit the archaeological site.

 Schedules and entrance prices